kasimte/website/README.md

 - If you consider yourself as a person who can create stories for our Mimiking app, you are eligible for our story creator.

 ## Contact
-Please drop an email to jmoh@hayanmind.com if you have any inquiry.
+Please drop an email to Jeungmin Oh (CEO, jmoh@hayanmind.com) if you have any inquiry.